Jmanrules007/Soul-Moon/artifacts/champion-relics.md

 _**Shared Inspiration.**_ The _Silent Singer_ grants you a portion of Ganu's power and creativity.
 The rapier has 5 charges that can be spent on some of the weapon's properties.
 These charges can also be used as Bardic Inspiration, and you can spend them on any Bardic Inspiration features you already have from another source.
 A Bardic Inspiration Die expended by a rapier charge is a d8.
 The rapier regains 1d6 charges at dawn, but you can also expend uses of Bardic Inspiration in place of charges, which uses your own Bardic Inspiration Die size.

 _**Song of the Blade.**_ Attacks made with the _Silent Singer_ use your Charisma modifier for the attack and damage rolls instead of Strength or Dexterity.
-Additionally, once on each of your turns when you hit a target with the _Silent Singer_, you can expend up to 5 charges, roll a number of Bardic Inspiration Die equal to the number of charges spent, and choose one of the following secondary effects:
+Additionally, once on each of your turns when you hit a target with the _Silent Singer_, you can expend up to 5 charges, roll a number of Bardic Inspiration Die equal to the number of charges spent, and apply one of the following secondary effects to the hit:

-- **Sneak Attack.** You deal additional weapon damage equal to the Bardic Inspiration roll total.
+- **Sneak Attack.** The _Silent Singer_ deals additional weapon damage equal to the Bardic Inspiration roll total.
 - **Mocking Attack.** The target subtracts the Bardic Inspiration total number rolled from the next Saving Throw they make before the start of your next turn.

 _**Personality.**_ The _Silent Singer_ contains the soul of Ganu Frightfrightener, a great Hero who voluntarily embodied this weapon to pass on his wisdom to adventurers protecting the Soul Moon.
 Ganu was a creative soul who was forced by the Incursion of the Hells to relinquish his love of music and art, instead being keyholed into the more "useful" role of a rogue, but his desire to contribute to the act of artistic expression draws the blade to connect with creative individuals.